-To qualify for the credit, you must execute a Brownfield Cleanup Agreement (BCA) under the Environmental Conservation Law (ECL) and have a Certificate of Completion (COC) issued by the Commissioner of Environmental Conservation.
-A person may also qualify if the COC has been transferred by the applicant or subsequent holder of the COC to a successor to a real property interest, including legal title, equitable title or leasehold, in all or a part of the brownfield site for which the COC was issued.
+To qualify for the credit, you must execute a BCA under the Environmental Conservation Law (ECL) and have a COC issued by the Commissioner of Environmental Conservation.
+A taxpayer may also qualify if the COC has been transferred by the applicant or subsequent holder of the COC to a successor to a real property interest, including legal title, equitable title or leasehold, in all or a part of the brownfield site for which the COC was issued.
 A COC can not be transferred to a responsible party.
 (See ECL section 27-1419 for a detailed description of the COC.)
 A site accepted into the BCP-EZ Program is not eligible for any tax credits under Tax Law section 21.
 For more information about the BCP, see ECL, Article 27, Title 14, or visit the DEC website at www.dec.ny.gov.

-The brownfield redevelopment tax credit consists of the sum of three credit components, computed each tax year, for costs incurred in the remediation or redevelopment of a qualified site:
+The brownfield redevelopment tax credit consists of the sum of three credit components, calculated each tax year, for costs incurred in the remediation or redevelopment of a qualified site:

-- · the site preparation credit component,
+· the site preparation credit component,

-- · the on-site groundwater remediation credit component, and

-- the tangible property credit component.
+- · the on-site groundwater remediation credit component, and - · the tangible property credit component.